norx/node/README.md

   * [Boolector](http://fmv.jku.at/boolector/) (optional)
   * [CryptoMiniSat](https://github.com/msoos/cryptominisat) (optional)

-####Usage
 NODE searches for `stp` in `node/bin` or in $PATH (in that order).
 Thus, either install STP globally or copy the binary `stp` to the folder `node/bin`.
 The same holds for the other two supported solvers `boolector` and `cryptominisat`.

+####Usage
-To start a search execute
+To start a differential search execute
 ```
 ./node.py -d {database} -e {entry}
 ```